AdguardTeam/AdguardKnowledgeBase/01.general/17.dns-providers/docs.en.md

 <a name="neustar-dns"></a>

-### Neustar UltraDNS
+### Neustar Recursive DNS

-[Neustar UltraDNS](https://www.security.neustar/digital-performance/dns-services/recursive-dns) is a free cloud-based recursive DNS service that delivers fast and reliable access to sites and online applications with built-in security and threat intelligence.
+[Neustar Recursive DNS](https://www.security.neustar/digital-performance/dns-services/recursive-dns) is a free cloud-based recursive DNS service that delivers fast and reliable access to sites and online applications with built-in security and threat intelligence.

 #### Reliability & Performance 1